 Are you ready to see the DIY photo frame ideas?
 Here they are!

-15 Ways to Decorate Cheap Wooden Picture Frames
+Decorate Wooden Picture Frames

 You're going to use Mod Podge and squares from your favorite comic books for this DIY photo frame!
 If the idea of cutting up comic books doesn't work for you, use color copies (preferably laserjet) for the task.